What Is Addiction?

 A Buddhist Lens: Craving, Clinging, and Suffering

 In Buddhism, craving (tanhā) and clinging (upādāna) are understood as the root causes of suffering (dukkha).
-Addiction can be seen as the hungry ghost’s insatiable craving: a restless, unquenchable hunger that drives compulsive seeking.
+This suffering can arise when the mind resists what is already here and looks elsewhere for relief or completion.
+Addiction can be seen as a loop of seeking relief, where the mind expects something outside us will finally settle things.
 The mind believes that a substance or behavior will finally end discomfort or bring lasting joy.

 Buddhist practice offers a path of compassionate awareness and unconditional love toward what’s inside:

-- Wise view helps us see urges as passing body–mind states, not who we truly are.
+• Wise view helps us see urges as passing experiences, not who we are.

-Importantly, Buddhist practice helps us decondition the automatic loops of craving and clinging, gradually waking us up to our Buddha nature — the awakened, compassionate, and wise capacity that lies within all of us.
+Over time, Buddhist practice helps loosen these automatic loops of craving and clinging.
+It points toward a more steady, compassionate, and wise way of relating to ourselves that is already available within us.
 This approach invites curiosity and patience, encouraging us to hold our inner experience with open-hearted acceptance and small, repeatable steps toward freedom.

 An AA Lens: Honesty, Community, and Action